learn-co-curriculum/dsc-looping-over-collections/README.md

     print(cities[index]+",", countries[index])
 ```

-So, the preferred way of figuring out the amount of iterations on a list when you are unsure of its length would be to use the `len` function to calculate the size of the list.
+So, the preferred way of figuring out the number of iterations on a list when you are unsure of its length would be to use the `len` function to calculate the size of the list.

 ```python